“Teaching them to observe all that I have commanded you…” (Matthew 28:20)

 “Train up a child in the way he should go: and when he is old, he will not depart from it.”
 Proverbs 22:6

 The Sunday school hour begins at 9:15 AM.
-There are classes for children from age three years through high school.
+There are classes for children from age three years through high school and a class for special needs children, Circle of Friends.

 Children through fourth grade join together at the beginning of Sunday school for singing and their weekly Bible story.
 Afterwards, children and teachers go to their classrooms to review the story and complete activities that reinforce the week’s lesson and scripture.
 Pictured below is the early elementary class with a hands-on reenactment of Naaman being cleansed of his leprosy by bathing in the muddy Jordan River.